Chiaki Nanami: Critical reception

 Chiaki's role in the original Goodbye Despair game earned praise.
 Comic Book Resources regarded Chiaki as one of the best characters from Goodbye Despair due to how she shows off her gaming skills and the growing relationship between her and Hajime after they met on the island.
 The Gamer listed her as the fifth best Danganronpa character based on her calm personality and "selfless" heroic actions in Goodbye Despair due to how she aids Hajime and the rest of her friends to leave the virtual world.
-In a popularity poll from the franchise for the collected release of Trigger Happy Havoc and Goodbye Despair, Chiaki the fifth spot.
+In a popularity poll from the franchise for the collected release of Trigger Happy Havoc and Goodbye Despair, Chiaki reached the fifth spot.
 To celebrate, Rui Komatsuzaki did an illustration of the top five to be featured in the re-release of the games, Reload.
 Rice Digital regarded Chiaki as one of their favorite Danganronpa characters alongside Nagito, making her accidental murder of this character shock the writer when playing the game.
 Her return in the finale of the game to aid Hajime despite being revealed as an AI also attracted the writer.
 He added "To know that she was always the hope and that she was developed specifically to lead the cast of Danganronpa 2 to fight against Junko makes it even more of a bitter ending for our beloved gamer girl."
 Koi-Nya referred to Chiaki as one of the best Danganronpa 2 characters based on hear traits and important actions in the narrative, most notably her assistance in the fight against Junko's AI.